-"Go to the transition assistance program job search classes and stay for the mock interviews," said Karen Wright, an Army military intel analyst who recently interviewed for and landed a position as a technology researcher with a defense contractor.
+"Go to the Transition Assistance Program [TAP] job-search classes and stay for the mock interviews," said Karen Wright, an Army military intelligence analyst who recently interviewed for and landed a position as a technology researcher with a defense contractor.

-"The program lasts a couple of days, and by the time the interview practice comes around, suddenly everybody in the class has something else to do," said Wright.
+"The program lasts a couple of days, and by the time the interview practice comes around, suddenly everybody in the class has something else to do."

-"Employers want to surround themselves with a group of like minded individuals and not someone who is going to be a slacker or try to take over the company overnight," said Wright.
+"Employers want to surround themselves with a group of like-minded individuals and not someone who is going to be a slacker or try to take over the company overnight," Wright said.

-Take a closer inspection of the setting and put those analytical skills of yours to work.
-If you are interviewing in the employer's actual office and not in some non-descript conference room, then you have a good chance of making that connection easily.
+Take a closer inspection of the setting and put your analytical skills to work.
+If you are interviewing in the employer's actual office and not in some nondescript conference room, then you have a good chance of making that connection easily.

 Is his desk organized or not?
 Are there pictures of his family nearby?
 Does he have a love-me wall full of awards, an exhibit of personal travel photos or a shrine to some famous sports figure?

 Notice it.
 Find your connection with it and share it if the moment allows it.
 You may create a memorable personal link.

 Your resume is awesome.
 Your friend gave you a glowing recommendation.
 Now it's up to you to back up the buildup.
 You can do this by studying your resume carefully prior to the interview.
 Yes, you may have written it, but now you need to look at it from an employer's perspective.

 What looks interesting and what doesn't?
 Where can you add in examples of how you accomplished a particularly daunting task?